Skip To The Main Content

 A2: Reflecting on “Microbiology Testing of the Future”

-Reflecting on microbiology testing of the future, our first thoughts guide us towards implementation of Rapid Microbial Methods (RMM) to allow fast release of microbial QC testing results.
+Reflecting on "microbiology testing of the future", our first thoughts guide us towards implementation of rapid microbial methods (RMM) to allow fast release of microbial quality control (QC) testing results.
 Whilst this should indeed be one of the main goals, it is not the only one.
 Of equal importance is the immediate access to data in the right format.
-Finally, within this lab of the future, we will need competent microbiologists, able to follow this evolution and able to make the right decisions fast and effectively.
-Within this session, we will be covering these three aspects by looking at a RMM for mycoplasma, how we efficiently can access and trend our data, and finally how we can build and ensure the right competencies for our microbiology experts for the future.
+Finally, within this lab of the future, we will need competent microbiologists with the ability to follow this evolution and make the right decisions quickly and effectively.
+In this session, the presenters will cover these three aspects by looking at an RMM for mycoplasma, how we can efficiently access and trend our data, and finally how we can build and ensure the right competencies for our microbiology experts of the future.

 Jon R. Voss, MS, VP, Head of Quality, Abeona Therapeutics